The Blue Wazoo

 soon as I can.
 Living in Detroit meant finding someone in New

 York to recover it for me.
 She said that I better find someone

 before Thursday.
 I did recover it.
 It had been seriously

 trashed.
 I totally disassembled it, welded the broken parts,

 repainted it and put it back together.
-When Allan saw it he
+When the dealer/collector Allan Stone saw it he

-bought it back from me and said he would not sell it again.
+bought it and said he would not sell it.
 It

 restoring abused artworks, but I don't mind selling the same piece